-Investment Casting, also known as Lost Wax Casting, is an industrial metal-forming technique.
+Investment Casting, also known as Lost Wax Casting is a metal-forming technique.
 What makes this technique unique is its use of wax moulds to create complex metal structures.

-Investment casting is a technique that has been used for thousands of years, with its earliest recorded use dating back to 2500 BC used to create idols, ornaments and jewellery.
-In its earliest uses, natural beeswax was used for the patterns and clay was used for the moulds.
-These days, we use master die wax to create an infinite range of designs.
+Investment casting is a technique that has been in use for thousands of years.
+Its earliest recorded use dates back to 2500 BC, to create idols, ornaments and jewellery.
+In its earliest uses, natural beeswax made the patterns and clay created the moulds.
+Today, we use master die wax to create an infinite range of designs.

 That wax is then coated in a thick layer of ceramic shell castings and left to dry and solidify to create the mould.
-Once the precision casting has dried and solidified the wax-casting is placed in a furnace where the wax melts out of the cast leaving just the mould.
-Whilst the mould is still hot liquid metal is poured into the cast, where it is then cooled down and the cast removed.
+It is then placed in a furnace to melt and remove the wax leaving only the mould.
+We then pour the liquid metal into the cast, where it is then cooled down and the cast removed.
 The cast must still be hot so that the metal can flow into the small grooves and corners.

 Examples of Sylatech Lost Wax Castings

-Sylatech’s in-house tooling capability is integral for the production of tools, which are used in the creation of wax patterns.
-To facilitate the casting process, the gating system is incorporated within the design of the tool.
+Our in-house tooling capability is integral for the production of tools.
+We use these tools in the creation of wax patterns.
+We incorporate the gating system within the tool’s design to ease the casting process.

-The plaster-based refractory materials used within Sylatech’s lost-wax casting manufacturing processes cannot sustain a high temperature when the molten metal is poured.
+The plaster-based refractory materials we use are unable to sustain a high temperature.
 This limits the process to the casting of non-ferrous metals only.
-This is unlike ceramic mould materials formed from a ceramic slurry which are used when creating stainless steel castings.
+This is unlike ceramic mould materials when creating stainless steel castings.

-The lost wax casting process provides a fast and cost-effective metal casting method.
+The Lost Wax Casting Process is a fast and cost-effective metal casting method.
 It is perfect for both small batches and large quantities of up to 150,000 per year.
-Parts with complex internal and external detail, superior finishes and thin wall capabilities can be produced, without the need for machining from solid.
+It is able to produce parts with complex details, superior finishes and thin wall capabilities, without the need for machining.

-Our process is capable of producing non-ferrous foundry castings with a wall thickness as fine as 0.2 mm, and more typically 1-3 mm.
+We are able to produce non-ferrous foundry castings with a wall thickness as fine as 0.2 mm, more likely 1-3 mm.
 Our rapid prototyping capability affords engineers a fast route to test their prototype designs in metal within a few days.

-Our specialist lost wax investment casting process affords us the ability to take a customer’s concept and achieve reality in a fast and cost-effective manner.
+Our unique casting process allows for rapid production in a cost-effective manner.
 By combining our non-ferrous investment casting technology with best practice CNC machining, Sylatech can overcome many of the constraints placed on engineering design whilst delivering the highest quality.